Research and Development Incentives

 As a simple example, the tax benefit available in connection with R&D related costs of HUF 1 million could reach HUF 203,000 calculated on the basis of total revenue of HUF 6 million and total cost/expenditure of HUF 4 million.

 In order to utilize the R&D tax incentives, the following three conditions should be fulfilled: (i) the development carried out should qualify as R&D activity, (ii) the R&D activity should be performed as its own activity, and (iii) direct costs incurred in connection with the R&D activity should be supported with proper documentation.
 R&D activity may be regarded as its own activity even if the Hungarian party only reimburses the expenses incurred in relation to the R&D activity, provided that the R&D activity relates to the Hungarian party’s business activity.
+Jointly conducted R&D activities may also qualify as falling within the scope of the taxpayer’s own activity.

 • R&D focused due diligence